 Synopsis: Ridley Scott does science fiction again.
 I remember watching Alien at the Old Mill 6 Theaters in Mountain View.
 My sister took me.
 I don’t recall if I knew what the movie was about before watching it.
 I think all I knew was that it took place in outer space.
 Star Wars took place in outer space, so this movie should be cool, right?
-Well, after the infamous chestbuster scene, I knew this was a different movie.
+Well, after the infamous chest buster scene, I knew this was a different film.

-The Good: The general idea of the film, trying to discover the origins of man, is a cool thought.
-If our creators left signs of where we came from, and perhaps how to find them, wouldn’t any reasonable person go looking for them if they had the oppportunity?
+The Good: The general idea of the film, trying to discover the origins of man, is a fresh thought.
+If our creators left signs of where we came from, and perhaps how to find them, wouldn’t any reasonable person go looking for them if they had the opportunity?

 The science and design win the day for me in this film.
 The technology has a sense of realism to it.
 I can believe they are on the ship Prometheus, and that this ship actually exists.

-The aliens (there are more than one type) are interesting without being too foreign.
+The aliens (there is more than one type) are interesting without being too foreign.
 They are familiar yet new.
-I am not sure how much CGI was done for the aliens, but to me it didn’t look like much.
+I am not sure how much CGI was done for the aliens, but to me, it didn’t look like much.

 The Bad: Overall it was a predictable story.
-An observant film watcher can determine what is going to happen.
+A keen film watcher can determine what is going to happen.
 You could t]see the hidden relationships between characters.
 There are almost no surprises.

 The exploration scenes were good, but I wish they were darker, more tension filled.
 They were too straightforward and light in comparison to Alien.